 It’s important to remember that trades will go against you even with the best set ups.
 Options trading strategies take practice; especially learning how time decay or implied volatility affect strike prices.
-Read our post on the implied volatility formula and its meaning.

 So we all know that patterns play a huge role in trading the stock market whether learning options trading, swing trading or day trading.